 Ascend is the talent and workforce development initiative of the Central Indiana Corporate Partnership (CICP), a membership organization that brings together industry, higher education, and philanthropic leaders to advance the region's prosperity and growth.
 Ascend's vision is that Indiana is a place of economic opportunity for all: every Indiana employer has access to the skilled workforce necessary to thrive and every Indiana citizen has the opportunity to pursue a meaningful career.
 To achieve this, Ascend bridges talent and communication gaps by creating connectivity between people and employers.
 Ascend has focused its efforts around three core priorities: connecting job seekers to career opportunities through the Ascend Network talent platform, providing strategic consulting to address labor market and talent development gaps through Ascend Services, and informing workforce research and public policy through thought leadership.
 Since Ascend's launch, Services has served as an intermediary between employers and higher education to align the preparation of talent with Indiana's labor market demand.
 The Services team provides strategic guidance to help facilitate conversation around and develop strategic plans for organizations.
-Recently, the Services team came alongside EmployIndy to develop a strategic plan, outlining methods to operationally scale Talent Bound to serve high school students and Opportunity Youth.

-EmployIndy + Ascend Support
+EmployIndy Support

-EmployIndy and Ascend will provide ongoing support to high schools throughout the design and implementation of the modern youth apprenticeship pilot.
+EmployIndy will provide ongoing support to high schools throughout the design and implementation of the modern youth apprenticeship program.